 We are frequently asked by people who call us, “when is the right time for me to get legal help with my long-term or short-term disability claim”?
-The best answer is that you should definitely get legal help from a lawyer experienced with ERISA long-term and short-term disability claims BEFORE you ever file a claim.
+The best answer is that you should definitely get legal help from a long term disability lawyer experienced with ERISA long-term and short-term disability claims BEFORE you ever file a claim.
 Many times people have filed their claims and gone through all of the administrative process before they contact a lawyer.
 THIS IS THE WRONG APPROACH!

 It is very important to understand that your window for appealing your case after a denial is very short.
 If you fail to correctly file your appeal, you can ruin your chances of getting benefits.
 If you handle your case on your own and later need to hire a lawyer to file suit to appeal your claim, the court reviews the contents of the insurance company’s file.
-When you handle your claim yourself, you will likely not know what information and documents should be filed to properly build the court record.
+When you handle your claim yourself, you will likely not know what information, medical records, and other documents should be filed to properly build the court record.
 However, you can bet the insurance company is going to know what documents are important to build their defense against paying your claim!

 What Can We Do For You?

+The Ritchie Law Firm offers a team of experienced disability insurance lawyers with a track record of success.
 How we can help you depends on where you are in the process.
 Here are a few examples of what we might be able to do for you: